bcd8697/image-classification-transfer-learning/README.md

 # image-classification-transfer-learning
-This is a repo which contains Jupyter Notebook with Transfer learning application to the problem of Painting style classification.
+This is a repo which contains Jupyter Notebook with Transfer learning application to the problem of painting style classification.

 Link to the dataset: